shupershuff/Diablo2RLoader/README.md

 # What's Next #
 You tell me.
 If there's something you want to see added or improved then let me know.
 Future updates may include:<br>
+* Terror Zone audio Alarms.
+Be notified (audibly) when your favourite Terror Zones are starting or coming next hour.
+* Hot Keys to switch windows.
 * ~~Possibly add the ability to mute minimised windows (as long as it can be done within windows without additional software)~~ - Would require an external script or software.
 * ~~Investigate Ability to skip intro~~ - Not possible without mods.
 * Fixing anything I broke in the last release.